YashaPushak/GPS/README.md

             Parameters
             ----------
             parameters : dict
-                The hyper-parameter configuration to evaluate.
+                A dictionary mapping parameter names to values.
+This defines the parameter configuration to be evaluated.
             instance : str
-                The name of the instance (here: cross-validation "fold") on which to evaluate the configuration.
+                The name of the instance on which the configuration is to be evaluated.
+This will correspond directly to one of the lines defined in your instance file.
+            instance_specifics : str
+                GPS does not currently support instance-specific information.
+This value will always be "0".
             seed : int
-                The random seed to use for the random forest run **kwargs
+                The random seed to be used by your target algorithm. cutoff : float
-                Additional fields not needed for this example.
+                A running time cutoff to be used by your target algorithm.
+Note that you must enforce this cutoff in your target algorithm or wrapper, GPS does not do it for you.
+The cutoff time is in seconds. run_length : int
+                GPS does not currently support run-length-based cutoffs.
+This value will always be 0.
+            run_id : str
+                A randomly generated string that you may optionally use to uniquely identify this run of your target algorithm. temp_dir : str
+                The location of a directory where temporary files used by your target algorithm should be created (and deleted).

             Returns
             -------
             result : str
-                Should be one of 'SUCCESS', 'TIMEOUT', or 'CRASHED'. runtime_observed : float
+                Should be one of 'SUCCESS', 'TIMEOUT', or 'CRASHED'. runtime : float
                 The running time used by your target algorithm to perform the run.
                 If optimizing for solution quality, this is still used for CPU-time-based configuration budgets.
-            error_observed : float
+            solution_quality : float
                 The solution quality obtained by your target algorithm on this this instance.
 If optimizing for running time, this field is ignored by GPS (but still required).